Upcoming events at Goddard are posted below. To filter this list by Event Type, check the appropriate box.

 Port Townsend, WA

+Finish or start your degree at Goddard College.
+We'll show you how our affordable, low-residency model fits with your busy life!
 Join us at the Goddard College campus in Plainfield, Vermont to learn more about Goddard's low-residency BA, BFA, MA and MFA degree programs.
-You will have the opportunity to attend an information session, meet current students and faculty, tour our historic campus & gardens, and have lunch on us in our Dining Hall.
-Finish or start your degree - we'll show you how our affordable, low-residency model fits with your busy life!
-RSVP required, please RSVP below.
+Attend an information session, meet current students, faculty, and program directors, tour our historic campus & gardens, and have lunch in our renovated Dining Hall.
+Free!
+Family and friends welcome.
+RSVP required.